Our Twig Chandelier makes a beautiful ceiling Christmas Decoration. Check out our video tutorial to see exactly how we made it!

 We live in a Victorian house which is an ongoing project.
 Consequently, we have a reception room that is still on the to-do list, and needs fairly major work such as a new ceiling.

-The upside of this is I am allowed to do pretty much what I want in this room, so each year at Christmas time, out comes the staple gun, and the room gets a makeover of Ivy, Holly and anything else that takes my fancy to cover up the large gaps between the walls and ceiling.
+The upside of this is I am allowed to do pretty much what I want in this room.
+So each year at Christmas time, out comes the staple gun, and the room gets a makeover of Ivy, Holly and anything else that takes my fancy to cover up the large gaps between the walls and ceiling.

-I have collected these glass baubles for a few years now (just buying 2 or 3 each January) but you could make equally lovely ones using the drops off old chandeliers or other glass beads threaded on wire, or even crystal ones you have grown yourself.
+I have collected these glass baubles for a few years now, just buying 2 or 3 each January.
+But you could make equally lovely ones using the drops off old chandeliers or other glass beads threaded on wire, or even crystal ones you have grown yourself.

 If, like I often do, you end up leaving the twigs up as a more permanent feature, they look equally pretty with other decorations on them, such as Easter Eggs, or little felted birds.